-You can invest your Roth IRA in just about anything: stocks, bonds, mutual funds, certificates of deposit, or even real estate.
+You can invest your Roth IRA in just about anything: stocks, bonds, mutual funds, certificates of deposit, gold, or even real estate.
 Opening an account is easy.
 However, the key point is that you can invest a Roth IRA in stocks or even Roth IRA Gold if you want to.
 If someone tries to get you to open a Roth IRA without giving you that option, then you should consider finding another provider to do so.
 An investment strategy could consist of buying three index funds: one based on larger companies, another on medium-sized companies and another on smaller companies.

 However, to take advantage of the benefits offered by traditional IRAs and Roth IRAs, taxpayers must comply with a number of regulations.
 Not surprisingly, this superpower makes the Roth IRA very popular, but to enjoy its benefits, you must comply with a few rules.
 However, even some items that most people would consider collectible, including certain ingots and precious metal coins, are allowed in Roth IRAs.
 Income tax applies to the pre-tax portion of the distribution (which is generally the total amount in the case of a traditional IRA, or the growth of a Roth IRA) and, if the owner of an IRA is under 59 and a half years old, a 10% penalty is also applied for early distribution.

 You are reading a free article with opinions that may differ from The Motley Fool's premium investment services.
 Why Roth IRA stocks are smart The key attribute of a Roth IRA is that any gains from the assets in the account are tax-free, even when they are withdrawn in retirement.
 Nor will you need to spend a lot of time following the market, as an active investor would, and more importantly, you're more likely to get better results.
 In a cash account (such as a Roth IRA), you have to wait for a transaction to settle, and that takes a couple of days.

 ETFs can be traded like stocks and can be a good alternative to mutual funds if you want to avoid high investment fees.
 Since the family attribution rules make the company itself a disqualified person, the issuance of new shares to the Roth IRA of any of the disqualified individuals in the family will result in a prohibited transaction.
 The most popular bonds among Roth investors are corporate bonds and high yield bonds, since interest income will not be taxed if the withdrawal requirements of a Roth IRA are met.
 This strategy means that fund management doesn't cost much and end up passing on cost savings to investors in the form of lower spending ratios, the annual cost of owning the fund.